lixilinx/psgd_tf/README.md

-# Tensorflow implementation of PSGD
+## Tensorflow implementation of PSGD

-## Tensorflow implementation for preconditioned stochastic gradient descent
+#### An overview
-### 3
+PSGD (preconditioned stochastic gradient descent) is a general optimization algorithm.
+An quick overview is given on https://sites.google.com/site/lixilinx/home/psgd